The Frog (film)

 The Frog is a 1937 British crime film directed by Jack Raymond and starring Gordon Harker, Noah Beery, Jack Hawkins and Carol Goodner.
-The film is about the police chasing a criminal mastermind who goes by the name of The Frog.
-It was based on the 1925 novel The Fellowship of the Frog by Edgar Wallace, and the 1936 play version by Ian Hay.
+It was written by Gerald Elliott based on the 1925 novel The Fellowship of the Frog by Edgar Wallace, and the 1936 play version by Ian Hay.
 It was followed by a loose sequel The Return of the Frog, the following year.

+Plot

+The police chase a criminal mastermind who goes by the name of The Frog.